Up to 60% off sofas & mattresses — limited‑time deals.

 • Height: 14"

-• Cover: IceLux cool-to-touch; removable/washable with 360° zipper
+• Cover: IceLux cool-to-touch cover, removable and washable with a 360° zipper

-• Edge structure: EdgePlus perimeter support (foam tray)
+• Edge structure: EdgePlus perimeter support foam tray

 • Certifications: CertiPUR-US foams